-t has been a gruelling quarter for investors.
+It has been a gruelling quarter for investors.
 Initially some thought the market was simply accommodating a convergence of valuations between the highly valued tech stocks and the rest.
-Subsequently, the massive erosion of Nasdaq (down 33% for the quarter) and the other Neuer Markts of the world had a knock-on effect as concerns emerged about the broader implications of such value destruction.
+Subsequently, the massive erosion of Nasdaq (down 36% for the quarter) and the other Neuer Markts of the world had a knock-on effect as concerns emerged about the broader implications of such value destruction.
 These included margin calls, credit delinquencies and other factors associated with a slowing world economy.
-Investors are now starting to come to terms with the reality that shares are not a non-stop express to wealth accretion.
-The Company has been relatively well positioned for this change in sentiment.
-Apart from allowing cash to rise we have been actively shorting individual shares for which the valuations made no sense companies such as EMC, Sun Microsystems, i2 Technologies, Oracle and so on.
+Investors are now starting to come to terms with the reality that shares are not a non-stop express to wealth creation.
+The Fund has been relatively well positioned for this change in sentiment.
+Apart from allowing cash to rise we have continued to run a short position against the S&P500 index.